 There are cool outfits for the serving girls and men at the tavern: long, rough fabric dresses with revealing chests and sleeves that fall loosely on their arms to expose the shoulders; tight leather pants and rough fabric shirts - overall, the clothes look quite medieval, so the fabric is VERY far from silky, smooth or even very clean.
 These outfits are available in CAS and can be used in restaurants for assigned staff wear, so you can also create a similar experience.

-Players are free to build their own taverns, but the tavern in this world is a special lot with special tools (the holes in the floor, the pole platform on the water etc.) and is basically like a hidden lot, but not hidden from map view.
+Players are free to build their own taverns, but the tavern in this world is a special lot with special tools (the holes in the floor, the pole platform on the water etc).
 Staff can be assigned when creating a tavern (the serving sims and bartender), but an entertainer will be at the tavern by default.
 When clicking on the stage, though, a sim can hire an entertainer similarly to hiring a caterer.THE DOCKS

 The docks is a smuggling hotspot.
 It consists of large caves where the waves meet the mountain that forms the ledge of that side of the island.
 Rotting wooden platforms on poles in the water around rocks protrude from the ocean.